ChicoState/PantryRails/README.md

 * Ruby on Rails
 * MySql

-## Prerequisites
+## Prerequisites / Installation / Deployment
-The installation part and gettign started witht he project development is detailed in the [contributing](CONTRIBUTING.md) section.
+The installation part and gettign started with the project development is detailed in the [contributing](CONTRIBUTING.md) section.

+## CI/CD Pipeline
+We use Travis CI for our project.
+It runs our programs tests every time we commit to GitHub.
+We are able to discover very quickly if our commit is broken, and fix it before it becomes a problem.
+More details on Travis can be found [here](https://docs.travis-ci.com/).

-## Project Contributers
+## Project Contributing Members
-Piradeepan Nagarajan, Zaiba Fathima, Padam Rana
+Padam Rana, Zaiba Fathima, Piradeepan Nagarajan

 ## Continuous Integration Status
 [![Build Status](https://travis-ci.org/ChicoState/PantryRails.svg?branch=travis)](https://travis-ci.org/ChicoState/PantryRails)